Chang Qu: Life

 Chang Qu was studious and curious, among the returned migrants many had knowledge of far-off places and tales of turmoil.
 With this wealth of information, Chang Qu wrote extensively.
 During the reigns of Li Qi and Li Shou, Chang Qu continued to serve as a historian.
-He used the maps and records from the time of Li Xiong to write the Geographical Records of the Three States of Liang, Yi and Ning (Note: Geographical Records of the Three States of Liang, Yi and Ning (梁益寧三州地志 (梁益宁三州地志))) and the Book of Shu Han (Note: Book of Shu Han (蜀漢書 (蜀汉书))).
+He used the maps and records from the time of Li Xiong to write the Geographical Records of the Three States of Liang, Yi and Ning (Note: Geographical Records of the Three States of Liang, Yi and Ning) and the Book of Shu Han (Note: Book of Shu Han).
 Li Shou had cut off connections with the regions south of the Yangtze River but still had contacts with the north, as a result, Chang Qu's books were among the first to circulate in the Yellow River region.

 During the reign of Li Shi, Chang Qu served as Cavalier in Regular Attendance, he respected the views of Gong Zhuang of Baxi and favored the regions south of the Yangtze River.
-In the third year of Yonghe (347), when Huan Wen invaded Shu and his army reached Chengdu, Chang Qu, along with the Supervisor of the Palace Writers Wang Gu, advised Li Shi to surrender to Jin, and then moved with him to Jiankang.
+In the third year of the Yonghe era of the reign of Emperor Mu of Jin (347), when Huan Wen invaded Shu and his army reached Chengdu, Chang Qu, along with the Supervisor of the Palace Writers Wang Gu, advised Li Shi to surrender to Jin, (Note: Sun Sheng accompanied Huan on the expedition; it is unknown if he met Chang.) and then moved with him to Jiankang.
 The people of the south of the Yangtze River valued the old families of the Central Plains and looked down on the people of Shu.
 At this time, Chang Qu was already old and filled with indignation.
 He stopped pursuing further official positions, revised his previous works and compiled them into the Chronicles of Huayang.

 The main purpose of his work was to promote the long history of the Ba and Shu regions, to describe their historical figures as to reaffirm their own culture over the hegemony of the Central Plains and northern people while resisting the criticisms from other southern regions.
 Because the materials were unprocessed, the narrative was legitimated and the writing was elegant and concise.
 During his time, it received praises from scholars and erudites rendering it popular among his contemporaries.
 Since then, it has been adopted as the model to follow by regional historians for a thousand years.